All updates and announcements related to COVID-19 can be found at: https://learn.uat.edu/novel-coronavirus-covid-19.

 If a full-time employee does not use their personal time during their anniversary year, the time will roll over to the next year.
 Total personal time may only accrue up to 4 weeks or 160 hours and will not be paid out to the employee upon termination.
 Part-time employees may only accrue 42 hours of personal time and time will not roll over.

 Full time employees will utilize personal time in 4 hours or whole day increments only.
 If the employee uses personal days prior to earning them, the employee's personal day balance will be allowed to go negative if approved by their manager and OD.
 Therefore, if the employee is terminated or resigns prior to earning the days already taken, the employee will be docked for the earned portion on his/her final pay.

 Vacation time is based on the employee's full time start year and does not roll over each year but instead restarts on January 1st of each year.
 In January of each year, employee vacation accruals will be determined by employee tenure.

 The employee must use all accrued vacation by December 31st of each year.
 Any accrued but unused vacation not utilized by December 31st of each year will be forfeited.
 It is the employee's responsibility to track vacation eligibility and timely notify their manager of scheduled vacation periods.
 The employee will utilize vacation days in 4 hour increments only.
 If a holiday falls within an employee's authorized vacation period, OD will not deduct this day as vacation time.

-Employees may go negative up to their total vacation time for that year.
+Full time employees may go negative up to 16 hours.
+Managers may allow an employee to negative in vacation time for specific events.
 If an employee resigns or is terminated and has used vacation time, any vacation time used that has not been accrued will be deducted from their last paycheck.